Receive Free Professional Whitening (Value $125) when you get a standard new patient checkup (exam and x-rays)*.

 *a standard checkup is usually covered by your insurance .

 Congratulations and welcome to our family!
-We have been building healthier mouths for families like yours for over 30 years here in Mississauga.
+At Dr. Bobby Brown and Associates, we have been building healthier mouths for families like yours for over 30 years here in Mississauga.
 We work a bit different than most offices, so please take a moment to familiarize yourself with the information below.

 How we work